darahaas15/F00D1E/README.md

  ![image](https://user-images.githubusercontent.com/63366288/130773443-4135a9f4-10a3-4a11-9539-85aa72948fb4.png)

 ###Things I learnt while doing this project:
-- Learnt TailWind CSS for a responsive design and EJS templating engine
+- Learnt TailWind CSS for a responsive design and EJS templating engine.
-- Working with the Laravel Mix webpack
+- Working with the Laravel Mix webpack.
-- Express-flash and Noty for displaying server side notifications on to the front-end
+- Express-flash and Noty for displaying server side notifications on to the front-end.
-- Passport.js and session cookies
+- Passport.js for making a login and logout feature.
-- Working with MongoDB and the Mongoose library
+- Working with MongoDB and the Mongoose library.
-- Got a rough idea of what axios is
+- Got a rough idea of what Axios is.
-- Added both user and admin cookies with timeout interval
+- Added both user and admin cookies with timeout interval.
-- Learnt how to use express-session to manage session middlewares
+- Learnt how to use Express-Session to manage session middlewares.
-- Used bcrypt for hasing passwords
+- Used Bcrypt for hasing passwords.
-- Used socket connection for realtime communication between customer and admin side
+- Used Socket.io connection for realtime communication between customer and admin side.
-- Deployed a full-stack app on Heroku for the first time
+- Deployed a full-stack app on Heroku for the first time.
-- Error handling
+- Error handling.